blabla1337/skf-flask/skf/markdown/code_examples/java/18-code_example--login_functionality--.md

 	  //Third we include the random password/token class.
 	  Randomizer CSRF = new Randomizer();

-	  //Last we include the random inputValidation class. inputValidation validate = new inputValidation();
+	  //Last we include the random InputValidation class.
+	  InputValidation validate = new InputValidation();

 	 /**
 	 *